The Dark Pictures Anthology: The Devil in Me: Main plot

 Shortly after, the estate is locked shut.
-The crew is separated, forced to avoid Du'Met and survive his traps, such as a set of mannequins arranged to gouge someone's eyes, chambers that can be deprived of air or set ablaze by a mannequin, and a moving glass wall that can crush one of two people.
+The crew is separated, forced to avoid Du'Met, and survive his traps, including a set of mannequins arranged to gouge someone's eyes, chambers that can be deprived of air or set ablaze by a mannequin, and a moving glass wall that can crush one of two people.
 Along the way, characters can uncover clues revealing that Du'Met's original identity was Hector Munday.
 Munday was an FBI agent tasked to profile a serial killer, Manny Sherman, who convinced him to become a serial killer himself.
 They can also discover that the impostor and the little girl was the true crime author Joseph Morello and his daughter.
 Morello, similarly fixated on Holmes, was part of the previous five-person group that became trapped in the estate.

 The survivors decide the best way to survive the night is activating the island's lighthouse to signal for help.
 What happens next is determined by player choice.
-If Kate and Mark are the only survivors and are captured by Du'Met, he shows them a video of Morello explaining his modus operandi of baiting groups to the island and instructs Mark to pose as Du'Met and do the same, lest they die from their trap.
-Mark can comply and lure the next group to the island in exchange for their freedom, after which Du'Met betrays and shoots them, or refuse.
+If Kate and Mark are the only survivors and are captured by Du'Met, he shows them a video of Morello explaining his modus operandi of baiting groups to the island, and instructs Mark to pose as Du'Met and lure the next group to the island in exchange for their freedom, lest they die from their trap.
+Whether Mark complies or refuses, Du'Met has him and Kate killed.
 Otherwise, a policeman arrives on the island to search for the survivors, only for Du'Met to promptly kill him.
-The survivors attempt to escape the island by boat, but Du'Met sneaks onboard for a final showdown.
-Any surviving crew members are rescued by a truck driver after swimming to shore, and the authorities begin investigating Lonnit Entertainment's disappearance.
+The survivors attempt to escape the island by boat, but Du'Met sneaks onboard for a final showdown, and he supposedly dies when the boat crashes into rocks and explodes.
+Any surviving crew members are rescued by a truck driver after swimming to shore, and the authorities begin investigating the estate.
+Some time later, a new group of people are invited to a different house.